brianrabern/counterpartAI/README.md

 ## Usage

-To interact with CounterpartAI and receive responses run the provided Python script:
+To interact with counterpartAI and receive responses run the provided Python script:

 ```bash
 python lewis_bot.py